davisdude/mlib/README.md

 __MLib__ is a math and shape-intersection detection library written in Lua.
 It's aim is to be __robust__ and __easy to use__.

+__NOTE:__ I am currently slowing development of MLib while moving over to helping with [CPML](https://github.com/excessive/cpml).
+To discuss this, please comment [here](https://github.com/davisdude/mlib/issues/12).

+If you are looking for a library that handles updating/collision responses for you, take a look at [hxdx](https://github.com/adonaac/hxdx).
+It uses MLib functions as well as Box2d to handle physics calculations.

 ##Downloading
 You can download the latest __stable__ version of MLib by downloading the latest [release](../../releases/).
 You can download the latest __working__ version of MLib by downloading the latest [commit](../../commits/master/).
 Documentation will __only__ be updated upon releases, not upon commits.